yojoots/libbitcoin-system-wiki/Glossary.md

 ## Agreement
 #### Consensus
 An agreement among [People](#person).
-> Also the set of people who participate in the agreement.
+> Also the set of people who participate in an agreement.
 #### Coin
 A [Consensus](#consensus) regarding a mutually-acceptable medium for [Trade](#trade).
 > Bitcoin is a Coin